Tiny Habits, Big Changes: the Power of Small Steps

 Effectively identifying your goals requires determining what you want to achieve and ensuring they align with your values.
 Goals that resonate with your core values are more motivating and satisfying.
 When your goals harmonize with your true beliefs and values, you’re more likely to commit to them and invest the necessary effort.
 For instance, if one of your core values is health, setting objectives for maintaining a healthy lifestyle will feel more intrinsic and rewarding.

-How to Define Clear And Achievable Goals
+How to Define Clear and Achievable Goals

 Setting the Stage for Habit Change